Section 48E Safe Harbor Commercial Solar Texas: Powerful 2026 Audit-Ready Strategy Guide

 - Continuity: Demonstrable ongoing progress without unreasonable gaps; long delays can increase risk under facts-and-circumstances analysis.

-- Scope alignment: Procurement and accounting must reflect what will actually be built, permitted, and commissioned.
+- Scope alignment: Procurement and accounting must strictly reflect what will actually be built, permitted, and commissioned.

 |---|---|---|---|

-- Scope accuracy: equipment + electrical scope consistent with the one-line and engineering intent.
+- Scope accuracy: Equipment and electrical scope consistent with the one-line and engineering intent.

-- Governance support: approvals, capex memos, vendor selection rationale.
+- Governance support: Approvals, capex memos, and vendor selection rationale.

-- Site readiness: permitting pathway, AHJ requirements, interconnection plan.
+- Site readiness: Permitting pathway, AHJ requirements, and a defined interconnection plan.

 This guide does not claim guaranteed savings.
 In practice, the defensible benefits of a compliance-first approach to Section 48E Safe Harbor commercial solar Texas projects include: